opnfv/apex/docs/release/installation/architecture.rst

 ----------

 The undercloud is not Highly Available.
-End users do not depend on the underloud.
+End users do not depend on the undercloud.
 It is only for management purposes.

 Overcloud
 ---------